PycraftDeveloper/PMMA/README.md

 * WMI - latest - https://timgolden.me.uk/python/wmi/

 NONE of the projects mentioned above are owned or maintained by PycraftDeveloper the maker of this repository, who would also like to say a big thank you to all the teams working on these projects!

+You can check out our licenses and the licenses of all the C/C++ projects PMMA uses as standard [here](https://github.com/PycraftDeveloper/PMMA/tree/main/pmma/licenses) or on your installed version of PMMA (version 5 or later) under `pmma/licenses`.

+## About

+We have worked on numerous large applications using the Python programming language.
+Most notably [Pycraft](https://github.com/PycraftDeveloper/Pycraft) which is our flagship project, an OpenGL based game using Python.
+Every time we write these large projects, we often find ourselves writing the same utility programs - which are small programs that help to eliminate complexity in our larger program files.
+So we decided to combine all of these utility programs into this project, PMMA which is intended then to make writing these larger applications easier as we don't need to keep re-using the same utility programs.
+The benefits don't stop there though as we are also ensuring this API is as fast and efficient as possible.